Password correct. Please wait...

 Media Library Assistant

-"This plugin adds features to the media library that should have always been there, like the ability to sort files and assign categories."
+"This plugin adds features to the media library that should always have been there, like the ability to sort files and assign categories."

-Features - Extensive media management capabilities
+Features - Extensive management functions for media files

 - Support for WPML and Polylang - Compatible with multilingual CMS plugins.